SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 ### Logs

-This dashboard helps you quickly analyze your ActiveMQ error logs across all clusters.
+The **ActiveMQ - Logs** dashboard helps you quickly analyze your ActiveMQ error logs across all clusters.

 Use this dashboard to:
 * Identify critical events in your ActiveMQ cluster.